 “Sitting on too much cash is not a good thing!” said Levi Sanchez, certified financial planner and co-founder of Millennial Wealth.
 “It’s important to invest cash into assets that produce a cash flow or appreciate in value.”

-Instead, it’s a better idea to invest your money in a brokerage account, individual retirement account, or employer-sponsored 401(k).
+Instead, it’s a better idea to invest some of your money in a brokerage account, individual retirement account or employer-sponsored 401(k).

 Investing in property might also be an option, depending on your finances.
 Just be careful not to buy a Park Place property if your budget is better suited to Baltic Avenue.

 On the flip side, you don’t want to spend too much right away.
 You need cash on hand to keep buying properties.
 Plus, you might have to give cash to an opponent or pay a fee after picking up an unlucky “Chance” card.

 According to Todd Huettner of Huettner Capital, this part of the game teaches you how important it is to save and budget your money: “You have to save up some money to be able to survive some rough times,” he noted.